-The Company's deferred tax assets originated in operations therefore IFRS requires that the related tax benefit of \$10,000 be recognized in net income.
-Note 12 to the condensed interim consolidated financial statements sets out the net result of the deferred tax benefit recognized in net income and the deferred tax expense recognized in other OCI.
-The net result is zero.
-The total income tax expense is \$3,000 which relates to the Government of Mongolia's withholding tax on intercompany interest expense.
+Note 12 to the condensed interim consolidated financial statements sets out the net result of the deferred tax benefit recognized in net income and the deferred tax expense recognized in OCI.
+The net result at six months is zero.
+The total income tax expense of \$2,000 (2012-\$3,000) for the three months and \$5,000 (2012-\$5,000) for the six months ended March 31, 2013 is the Government of Mongolia's withholding tax on intercompany interest expense.